-All the worlds of the Imperium we colonised in the Dark Age of Technology.
-All of the worlds of the present Imperium are derivative of that era and share a common history - though much has passed into myth.
+Humanity colonised all the worlds of the Imperium during the Dark Age of Technology.
+All of the worlds of the present Imperium are derivative of that era, and share a common history.
+Though much has passed into myth.
 It is this common history that explains how these worlds came about, helps to shape and form the communities that followed.
 Humanity adapted to the changes wrought during the fall, and they had to work with what was already there.

 Dead World [Necropolis]

-These worlds are the most common ex-human worlds in the galaxy.
-This where the bulk of humanity ‘disappeared’ from these dark tomb worlds.
+Necropoli are the most common ex-human colonies in the galaxy.
+The bulk of humanity ‘disappeared’ from these dark tomb worlds.
 Due the nature of the subterranean Ecopolis system (more on this coming up on the next page) the natural environment of a world is far less relevant to the decision on whether it is suitable to become an colony or not.
 The Artilects could ignore the ‘goldilocks zone‘, and brute force terraform worlds using the Ecopolis system.
 The only parameters they paid any attention to were temperature and gravity.
 Many colonies of the Dark Age were built on worlds that could not support life.
 Dead worlds.
 This was an ill omen, one that was to prove fatal for humanity during the Psyker epidemic, as escaping a subterranean Ecopilis usually lead to a hostile surface of a barren world.
-These worlds are excellent for games of Dark Heresy, Rogue Trader, classic dungeon explorations, and fast paced games of 'Space Hulk'.
+These worlds are excellent for games of Dark Heresy, Rogue Trader, classic dungeon explorations, archaeological mysteries, and fast-paced games of ‘Space Hulk’.

 These are planets with 1G gravity, a reasonable temp range, hostile atmosphere that is lethal and are totally devoid of all life.

-These worlds are the most commonly re-discovered type by Rogue Traders who immediately alert the Adeptus Mechanicus so they may innate a holy Tech-Quest.
+These worlds are the most commonly re-discovered type by Rogue Traders who immediately alert the Adeptus Mechanicus so they may initiate a holy Tech-Crusade.
 A Rogue Trader can reap big rewards, especially if STC data is recovered, though this is beyond rare occurrence and most of the time nothing comes of it.

-The condition of the Ecoria depends on the nature of the atmosphere; and while some worlds with little or no atmosphere (and have not be bombarded with meteors) have Ecoria that are remarkably well preserved, other worlds with hostile atmospheres are not so lucky.
-On worlds with corrosive environments, the surface is dotted with clusters with exposed Ecoria; after 10,000 years the soil and rock has eroded in areas to expose the roofs, which in turn have been eaten away to expose the core.
+The condition of the Ecoria depends on the nature of the atmosphere; and while some worlds with little or no atmosphere (and have not been bombarded with meteors) have Ecoria that are remarkably well preserved, other worlds with hostile atmospheres are not so lucky.
+On worlds with corrosive environments, the surface is dotted with sunken depressions exposing the Ecoria gridded structure.
+After 10,000 years the soil and rock have eroded away to reveal the blast-proof bunker roofs, which in turn have been eaten away to expose the core.
 The upper rooms of the exposed Ecoria are filled with dust or lakes of caustic chemicals.
 If more severely damaged, the fluid drains away, deep into the bowels of the Ecoria.
-Some of the worst environments are not natural but found on worlds that were in the process of terraforming, tall dark spires cover the surface, and when these ceased to function, the nascent atmosphere soured, and life perished.
+Some of the worst environments are not naturally occurring but found on worlds once in the process of terraforming.
+Tall, dark tech-spires cover the surface, and when these ceased to function, the nascent atmosphere soured, and life perished.
 Many of these failed terraformed worlds have runaway greenhouse gases, super hot, with immense pressure.
-They are similar to like Venus in our solar system, back in .M3 (21st Century) - the slag name given to this type of Necropolis by Rogue Traders is 'Venus Worlds'.
+They are similar to like Venus in our solar system, back in .M3 (21st Century).
+Indeed, the slang name given to this type of Necropolis by Rogue Traders is ‘Venus Worlds’.
 Though the dark spires are a great prize, often getting to them is far from easy.

-Deep in the Ecoria no human survived.
+Deep within the Ecoria, no human survived.
 Those who did not run to the surface hid away from the prowling beats of the Id.
-Huddled together in utter terror within barricaded rooms, as the lights started to fail.
-Nowhere was safe, anyone could change, and many where to be torn apart at the hands of one of their own.
-Transformed by the dark powers.
-Those who were fortunate to be spared this heart rending fate died of asphyxiation, in pitch blackness, as the power and life support failed.
-Some life and strange ecosystems may remain powered by the eons old plasma reactors chugging away on low mode in the background that escaped the onslaught.
+Humans huddled together in utter terror, within barricaded rooms, as the lights started to fail.
+Nowhere was safe, anyone could change, and many where to be torn apart at the hands of one of their own – transformed by the dark powers.
+Those who were fortunate to be spared this heart-rending fate died of asphyxiation, in pitch blackness, as the power and life support failed.
+Some life and strange ecosystems may endure powered by the aeons-old plasma reactors, chugging away on low mode in the background, that escaped the onslaught.
 The life is similar to other low light life, such as creatures which live in caves, pale white and often translucent evolved from the smallest of insets along with sea of stagnant algae, or surrounding cooling stacks as if a hyperthermal vent.